 I really like the 2-minute visual meditation “Mini: Safe House” because the video has multiple sizey illustrations like a person crying with a house on their head (what a fucking mood) and a huge person standing on top of a mountain.
 It takes you into a safe home in the woods and tells you to picture the house however you want, so I usually picture a tiny Borrower-style home where I can feel small and safe and hidden.
 The animal from the meditation usually pops into my head as a soft, cuddly mouse that tells me it’s all going to be okay.

-I know it’s not all going to be okay.
+I know it’s not necessarily all going to be okay.
 But that’s what my body and brain need to hear to complete the stress cycle.

 Sometimes I’ll do this while hugging a pillow or—yes, a stuffed animal.
 (For the record, 40% of adults still have their childhood stuffed animal, and it’s perfectly okay to hold that when you need comfort.
 We’re primates, damn it, we evolved to hug.
 It’s a goddamn global pandemic and half of America is unemployed.
 You can hug a stuffed animal.)
 For myself, the stuffed animal I use came to me as an adult during a difficult time in my life.
-I usually close my eyes and imagine it as a surrogate for the huge number of online friends I have in the community who I wish I could shrink and hug tightly.
+I usually close my eyes and imagine it as a surrogate for the huge number of online friends I have in the size community who I wish I could shrink and hug tightly.
 When I feel too big to function, holding it and imagining it is a human-sized person helps a lot, too.

 Would you believe I can do all of the above in about five minutes?
 I’ll usually take ten just to calm myself, but I’ve done these during Zoom meeting breaks.
 And each time, my mind feels clearer, I have the capacity to handle normal emotions again, and best of all, my nausea evaporates.
 (Obviously, if you have nausea and it persists, talk to your doctor.)
 It makes me wonder how many times throughout my life my inexplicable nausea might have been from unprocessed adrenaline responses.